Optical-field-induced dips and splits in nonlinear spectra of selective reflection from high-density atomic vapor: Introduction

-When $\Omega_\text{R}$ exceeds $\gamma_{\text{sat}}/2$, the Rabi oscillations lead to formation of sidebands at frequencies $\omega_{ab}\pm\Omega_\text{R}$.
-In the absorption spectrum, the symmetrical resonances with a saturated width of $\gamma_{\text{sat}}$ will appear at these frequencies.
-The frequency interval between the absorption resonances $\Delta\omega_\text{abs}$ equals to $2\Omega_\text{R}$.
-According the "dressed atomic states" approach the strong optical field induces new energy levels by dynamic Stark shifts~\cite{CohenTannoudjibook1992, Boydbook2007}.
+For $\Omega_\text{R}>\gamma_{\text{sat}}/2$, Rabi oscillations lead to formation of sidebands at frequencies $\omega_{ab}\pm\Omega_\text{R}$.
+In the absorption spectrum, the symmetric resonances with a saturated width of $\gamma_{\text{sat}}$ will appear at these frequencies.
+The frequency interval $\Delta\omega_\text{abs}$ between the absorption resonances is equal to $2\Omega_\text{R}$.
+According to the "dressed atomic states" approach the strong optical field induces new energy levels by dynamic Stark shifts~\cite{CohenTannoudjibook1992, Boydbook2007}.

 Analysis of selective-reflection spectra is more complicated than analysis of absorption spectra.
-The spectral profile of unsaturated selective reflection can be roughly approximated by a dispersive curve with a width of $\Gamma_0$~\cite{BoydPRL1991, VASPRA1999}.
-The spectral resolution in this case is limited by slowly decaying wings: $R\sim(\omega-\omega_{ab})$.
-The derivative $\text{d}R/\text{d}\omega$ gives a bell-shaped spectral profile (absorption-like resonance) with rapidly decreasing wings $R\sim(\omega-\omega_{ab})^{-2}$.
-Using this technique, the spectral resolution in the selective reflection experiments can be noticeably improved~\cite{VASATPRA2008}.
-The resulting spectral curves can be analyzed by using the description of the theoretical absorption spectra~\cite{Demtroderbook2008}.
+The spectral profile of unsaturated selective reflection can roughly be approximated by a dispersive curve with a width of $\Gamma_0$~\cite{BoydPRL1991, VASPRA1999}.
+The spectral resolution in this case is limited by slowly decaying wings: $R\propto(\omega-\omega_{ab})^{-1}$.
+The derivative $\text{d}R/\text{d}\omega$ gives a bell-shaped spectral profile (absorption-like resonance) with rapidly decreasing wings $\text{d}R/\text{d}\omega\propto(\omega-\omega_{ab})^{-2}$.
+Using this technique, the spectral resolution in the selective reflection experiments can be substantially improved~\cite{VASATPRA2008}.
+The resulting spectral curves can be analyzed by comparison with the theoretical absorption spectra~\cite{Demtroderbook2008}.

-In the presented study the derivative of the selective reflection coefficient $\text{d}R/\text{d}\nu$ (frequency $\nu=\omega/2\pi$) are recorded and analyzed at several atomic number densities and varying saturating laser beam intensities.
+In the presented study the derivative $\text{d}R/\text{d}\nu$ ($\nu = \omega/2\pi$) of the selective reflection coefficient $R$ was analyzed at several atomic densities and pump laser beam intensities.
+We take the derivative numerically from the spectral dependence of $R$.